lunsokhasovan/Notchz/README.md

 # Notchz

-Is two in one safe area node that set offsets by member or automatic set from cutouts that fit in safe area without cutout area.
+Is two in one safe area node that set offsets by member or automatic set from cutout areas to ensure fit within safe area.
 It's useful for build mobile games or apps.

 ## Usage

-Just create Notchz as root node or as main UI.
+Just create Notchz as root node or add as  a main UI.